A-Fisk/actiPy/notes.md

 - test min length and max interruptions
 - what do want?
 20s min length and 30s max interruption?
 - currently not filtering out durations if max interruption allowed
+- problem filtering valid episodes twice, can I fix that?
+- do I need to filter before creating valid episodes the first time?
+- or just create episodes

+- how do I test for both? want to get merged episode < min length?
+- subject 2?
+- max_interruptions = 10 merges first two, then min_length 20s gets rid of last
+  one

+- getting empty when doing subject 1 min and max, is it just the interruptions causing problems?
+- subject 1 is fine
+- okay filtering out is problem, we are getting duration of 20 seconds when should be longer, 40 seconds

+- something weird with how handling interruptions
+- going through episodes and checking

+- okay actually don't need to filter again? as already filtering into the episodes?
+- oooh filtering before reducing times?
+- so yes this is a behaviour problem, we are filtering out the short ones before then checking for max interruptions so that we are missing out merging the short ones with small interruptions
+ - aaahh how fix?
+ - add filtering to the end not the start?
+ - also adjust the index and durations at the end? actually not durations as that is important
+ - filter out consecutives first, then later do short ones